 Spahn gets labeled as the ultimate "always really good, never great" guy.
 With 13 top-10 WAR finishes, his amazingly consistent quality pitching is evident.
 However, Spahn did have three seasons with 7.7 or more WAR, with two over 8.5 and one over 9, so Spahn was no compiler.
 You just do not compile 50 WAA.
 On top of it, without missing three seasons to WW2, Spahn's WAR would likely have been well past 100.
 Finally, Spahn's + 6 WPA "clutch" score is one of the best marks in history.
 On a side note, Spahn also gets tagged as being a finesse pitcher, despite leading the league in strikeouts four times.

-Make no mistake about it, Martinez was arguably the most dominating pitcher in the history of MLB, considering quality of competition.
+Make no mistake about it, Martinez was arguably the most dominating pitch-to-pitch, batter-to-batter pitcher in the history of MLB.
 So why is Martinez not in my top 10?
 Even in an era of shortened innings, Pedro was not close to the innings eater of his HOF contemporaries.
 In fact, Martinez only finished in the top five in IP once in his career and only in the top 10 six times.
 That is why despite having an astonishing 59 WAA over his career, his WAR is "only" at 81.
 With a little more quantity to go with the mind-blowing quality, Pedro would be right up there or higher than Clemens, Maddux, and Johnson.